 - Savings Account: Earns interest

-- Current Account: No interest
+- Current Account: Usually no interest

 3. Transactions